codingforpleasure/Linux_tree/README.md

 Ftrace holds a long list of events, you can configure easily which event you would like to trace.

-The list of events are in the file available_events.
+The list of events are in the file available_events (On my system there is 941 events types! ).

-See for yourself via: cat /sys/kernel/debug/tracing/available_events those events are sorted by catergory.
+See for yourself via: cat /sys/kernel/debug/tracing/available_events you can easily locate the event since the events are sorted by catergories i.e: kmem, syscalls,skb, net, napi,block etc.